0xv1n/0xv1n/README.md

 **What I do:**

-- Currently working as a Detection Engineer, with a background in analysis and threat hunting.
+- Current Role: **Detection Engineer**, with a background in security analysis and threat hunting.

 **Languages:**